pantherale0/ha-nintendoparentalcontrols/README.md

 Currently only configuration of the update interval is supported.

+Enabling debugging will produce a lot of log entiries.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)